-This vineyard sits on the southern edge of Pomerol's famed plateau of 'Gunzperiod' gravel - ping pong ball sized stones - and clay soil.
-These 40 year-old Merlot vines are located in the sector of Beauregard, Taillefer and as well as Figeac across the road in Saint-Émilion.
+This vineyard sits in the southern sector Pomerol's famed plateau of 'Gunz-period gravel and clay soil.
+These 40 year-old Merlot vines are located in the sector that separates Château Beauregard from the Figeac sector of Saint-Émilion.